winghongchan/dark-docs/README.md

 A dark theme for Google Docs web, based on the colors used in dark modes in other Google products.
 Subtle animations added.\
 `next` is my testing ground for using newer CSS and [{less}](https://lesscss.org/) preprocessor features.
 It is not currently published to userstyles.world.

+You can view the source code or install with Stylus at https://github.com/winghongchan/dark-docs/raw/next/dark-docs-next.user.css

 ## Normal version

 [Dark Docs at UserStyles.world](https://userstyles.world/style/2597/dark-docs).